 – DRIVETIME | 3-6 HOURS (depending on departure city)

 The first day of this Utah National Parks road trip is going to be driving to the first of the Mighty Five, Arches National Park.
 Depending on where you’re coming from and what your method of transport is, the time to actually get to the park is going to vary.
 For example, my friend and I drove to Arches from Dallas, Texas and it took us two days to get there including an overnight stay in Albuquerque, New Mexico.
+On your way, put on your favorite podcast for road trips and enjoy the views!

 This itinerary accounts for one day worth of driving to get to the park, so if it takes you more than one day to get here, I recommend dropping a day off of either Capitol Reef or Canyonlands National Park.
 This leaves you with only a half-day in one or both of the parks.
 If possible, I suggest adding days to your trip to account for the extra driving rather than spending less time exploring, but that is up to what works best for you.